The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: For a truly unforgettable experience, plan your trip around the Randoli Perahera, the final night of the festival when the celebrations are at their most spectacular.

 This is a spectacle that’s been dazzling audiences since the days of the Kandyan kings.
+With their vibrant costumes, bold acrobatics, and rhythmic drumming, these dancers bring to life centuries-old traditions that are as energetic as they are mesmerizing.

 How to Get There